The Most Dangerous Sweeteners for Diabetesby David Mendosa Patient Advocate

 The U.S. FDA has approved 6 artificial sweeteners.
 The main ones are sucrose (Splenda), saccharin (Sweet ’n Low, etc.), and aspartame (NutraSweet, Equal, Sugar Twin).
 The others are acesulfame potassium, neotame, and advantame, each made chemically to be many times sweeter than sugar.
 They usually have a few calories from bulking agents.
 The FDA says that they are safe, but they remain highly controversial.

 Sugar alcohols aren’t sugar and they aren’t alcohol either.
 They are a type of carbohydrate known as polyols.
-Of the eight sugar alcohols that the FDA regulates, xylitol is the most common and is about as sweet as table sugar but has about 60% of its calories.
-Large amounts of xylitol can cause digestive problems.
-Erythritol is 60-80% as sweet as sugar, has the fewest calories, just 5% of sugar’s, and doesn’t cause stomach distress.
+Of the eight sugar alcohols that the FDA regulates, xylitol is the most common and is about as sweet as table sugar but has about 60 percent of its calories.
+Large amounts of xylitol can cause digestive problems, such as bloating, cramping, and gas.
+Erythritol is 60 to 80 percent as sweet as sugar, has the fewest calories, and doesn’t cause stomach distress.

 A natural sweetener without calories

 The best sweeteners are natural ones that don’t have any calories.
 They don’t therefore have any carbohydrates and their glycemic index is zero.
 It may sound too good to be true, but it’s for real.
-Stevia, extracted from the leave of the stevia plant (Stevia rebaudiana), is readily available from many sources and can be found in either powdered or liquid form without any bulking agent.
-You can also get organic stevia.
-It’s the best for most people.
+Stevia, extracted from the leaves of the stevia plant (Stevia rebaudiana), is readily available from many sources and can be found in either powdered or liquid form without any bulking agent.
+You can also buy organic stevia.

 Some people don’t like the taste of stevia.
 For them the best sweetener may be monk fruit or Luo Han Guo, which is an extract from the Siraitia grosvenorii fruit.
 But it’s considerably more expensive than stevia and is generally only available as Monk Fruit in the Raw, which uses maltodextrin as a bulking agent.
 I like stevia and monk fruit, but I use much less stevia to get equivalent sweetness.